stealth/greenday/README.md

 After reading the CWA section you will get an idea where the problems about the crypto will be originated from in future.

+**Diclaimer:** *The fake DGCs contain an obvious unreal name and are for research purposes only.
+Using fake DGCs to get entry to a location or showing it at the border is most likely illegal.
+Do not do that.
+You would get into serious trouble.**

 Corona Warn App (CWA)
 ---------------------